Jonathan Coleman (presenter)

-Jonathan "Jono" Harry Coleman OAM (29 February 1956 – 9 July 2021), was an English-born television presenter, radio announcer, writer, comedian, and advertorial spokesperson.
+Jonathan "Jono" Henry Coleman OAM (29 February 1956 – 9 July 2021) was an English-born television presenter, radio announcer, writer, comedian, and advertorial spokesperson.
 He was known for his career in his native country and Australia.

 Early life

 Coleman was born in Hackney, east London, in 1956.
 His family moved to Australia, where his career began.
 He had Ashkenazi Jewish ancestry.

 Career

 Television and radio

 Coleman's broadcasting career started in the late 1970s in Australia, when he was chosen as a member of the reporting team for the popular afternoon children's TV magazine show Simon Townsend's Wonder World, created and hosted by journalist Simon Townsend.

 This was followed by several years as a DJ and presenter on the ABC's youth radio network Triple J, including a stint as co-host (with Ian Rogerson) on the popular Sunday afternoon comedy program Off The Record, a programme that featured the talents of comedy group The J-Team, which included comedians Lance Curtis, Adam Bowen, and Angela Webber.

 In 1983, Coleman starred in the Australian movie Midnite Spares alongside well known Australian actors Max Cullen and Gia Carides.

 The following year, Coleman and Ian 'Dano' Rogerson moved to Triple M, where they took the show to the number 1 position.
 That same year, Coleman released an album titled Jonathan Coleman's Polka Project.
 A single from that release, "Busy Bleeding", under the pseudonym Wide Boy Youth, peaked at number 53 on the ARIA Charts (at the time, compiled using the Kent Music Report).

 In 1988, Coleman had a part in the Australian movie Young Einstein.
 The same year, Coleman and Rogers began hosting a new music television programme on The Seven Network.
 Saturday Morning Live was broadcast from Sydney, nationally from 9 am to 12:30 pm every Saturday morning.
 The programme was a mixture of music videos, live performances, interviews with musicians and performers, location items, and comedy performances (usually in character as Jono & Dano).
 The show was immediately popular, and soon became the most watched music programme on Australian television.